OliverHennhoefer/arcpy-supercluster/README.md

-# ArcPy Supercluster for ArcGIS
+# ArcPy "Supercluster" algorithm for ArcGIS
 An Implementation of the simple and fast spatial clustering algorithm *'supercluster'* (e.g. used by Mapbox) for ArcGIS that efficiently  clusters huge datasets of points.

 # Steps:<br/>